 High Tea at Wild Canary, Brookfield

 High Tea at Wild Canary is sure to be a delicious delight!
 Their special selection of miniature sandwiches and savoury options, along with Wild Canary’s freshly baked pastries, and delicious sweets.
 It comes with Allpress Coffee and Teilka loose leaf Tea.
 High Tea is available Monday to Friday between 9 am and 11 am or 2 pm and 4 pm, Saturday and Sunday between 2:30 pm and 4:30 pm.
 Note: A minimum of 10 people is required, and bookings are essential. *I have not enjoyed High Tea here, but I have tried their cakes on many occasions and can fully recommend them.
-Cost: $65 per person Why eat here?
-Enjoy the beautiful garden setting and even pick up a few plants at the garden centre before or after you eat.

 High Tea at Spicers Balfour, New Farm

 Once a month, Spicers Balfour Kitchen & Bar turns on one of their delectable high teas.
 You can expect an extensive range of sweet and savoury treats will be served in the restaurant, on the stylish verandah, or in the frangipani-shaded courtyard.
 High tea is available from 11.30 am to 1.30 pm with sittings at 11.30 am, 12.30 pm, and 1.30 pm.*I have not enjoyed High Tea here, but I have tried their food on many occasions and can recommend it.
-Cost: $65 per person Why eat here?
-Dine in a heritage inner-city Queenslander.

-W Brisbane High Tea
+W Brisbane’s Art of Indulgence High Tea

-Brisbane’s Best High Teas for Groups
+Book Brisbane’s Best High Teas for Groups

 W Brisbane, Brisbane CBD